<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Factors

-Independent and controllable variables which can change the output of a process used in DOE.
+Independent and controllable variables that can change the output of a process used in DOE.

 Failure demand